Five-gallon bucket

-The five-gallon bucket, also known as an 18-liter bucket or a 20-liter bucket, is a common bucket size in the United States and Canada, with a liquid capacity of 5 gallons (18.93L).
+The five-gallon bucket, also known as an 18-liter bucket or a 20-liter bucket, is a common bucket size in the United States and Canada, with a liquid capacity of 5 gallons (18.93 L).

 History

 In the 1960s, buckets were generally made out of metal.
 In 1967, William Roper, an owner of a plastic-molding company based in Los Angeles, introduced a plastic pail with a lid, creating one of the first five-gallon buckets as a result.
 At the end of the 20th century, around 170 million five-gallon buckets were produced annually in the United States and Canada.
 The annual revenue generated from the selling of five-gallon buckets was $350 million.

 Design

 The buckets are typically fourteen inches tall, with a diameter of twelve inches.
 A wire or plastic handle is usually attached to the top three inches.
 Five-gallon buckets are usually designed to be nested in each other for storage.
 Plastic buckets have more uses due to the popularity of plastic for food products and the tendency of metal pails to rust.

+Modern plastic five-gallon buckets are commonly manufactured from high-density polyethylene (HDPE), often marked with the resin identification code "2."
+Food-grade variants are produced from resins that comply with United States Food and Drug Administration regulations for food-contact materials and may be explicitly labeled as BPA-free.
+These buckets are widely used to store ingredients such as brines, syrups, and dry goods, and often use gasketed lids to improve sealing and reduce contamination risk.